NodeBE4/opinion/_posts/2023-01-09-EnclavedMicrostate.md

 I mean, South China is a pretty big region with a lot of variation.
 Cantonese, Fujianese, and Hunanese cuisine are all pretty distinct.
 To be honest I think asking is the best policy.

+----- __1057.4__ -----2023-01-19 03:37:43+08:00:

+(For those lacking prior context, see [this](https://reddit.com/r/HobbyDrama/comments/xhiwtl/hobby_scuffles_week_of_september_19_2022/ip68xpv/?context=999)).

+Reading the Marble Machine X subreddit is fascinating; I don't think I've ever seen Reddit posts so consistently 'ratioed'.
+Every new upload there's a few dozen comments and it's just the same few competing opinions over and over within a general air of bewilderment:

+* Martin has lost the plot and isn't going to have a finished machine;
+* Martin is going to have a finished machine but it won't be what anyone actually wants; or
+* Martin will deliver, but he'll take time to get there.

+IMO he's never going to finish this thing and it's simply taken him too long to get here as it is.
+Marble Machine 1 went viral nearly *seven years ago* in March 2016, having taken about 16 months to go from build to video.
+MMX was scrapped in September 2021, having begun development in January 2017 – that's 57 months of wasted time.
+He could have redesigned and rebuilt the original Marble Machine *three and a half times over* in the time that he finish building the MMX.
+The way it stands, it's looking like *Synecdoche: New York* levels of life-consuming unfinishedness.
+I've seen the odd comparison to Yandere Simulator, but you know what Yandere Simulator has consistently had that MMX hasn't?
+Functional, accessible builds that have been iterated on, however slowly, and not a singular integrated device whose creator is too much of a perfectionist to be willing to complete, even in rough form.